Abhilash-Ponnachan/rust-study/readme.md

     // Note: last line is an expression (no ;)
 }
 ```
-In _Rust_ the last expression in teh function body is implicitly treated as the return value.
-We do not explicitly need to use the `return` keyword unlesswe wish to return early.
+In _Rust_ the last expression in the function body is implicitly treated as the return value.
+We do not explicitly need to use the `return` keyword unless we wish to return early.

 #### Statements vs Expressions
 A set of instructions that can be used as the RHS of an assignment is an _Expression_, it implicitly evaluates to some value.
 A _Statement_ on the other hand is simply a set of instructions and cannot be treated like a value.
-This is a familiar concept from many other langauges (such as - Ruby, Python, C#).
+This is a familiar concept from many other languages (such as - Ruby, Python, C#).

 ```rust
     let root = {
         let r = rslt as f32;